collapsed-stacks/startups/questions/3803/offline-videos-of-how-to-start-a-startup.md

 - posted by: [Taiko](https://stackexchange.com/users/334941/taiko) on 2015-03-22
 - score: 1

-<p>All those videos are available on iTunes U : "How to start a startup by Stanford"</p>
+All those videos are available on iTunes U : "How to start a startup by Stanford"

-<p>If you have any Apple device, it's a really good way to watch them :-)</p>
+If you have any Apple device, it's a really good way to watch them :-)

 ## Answer 3872